 Using this kind of dynamic pricing is attractive because it’s simple – you set up your conditions and your base rate, and off you go.
 However, it does mean that you can miss out on revenue because of closed channels, or because your set percentage discounts on OTAs are greater than they should be on high-demand dates.

-The solution to that is known as open pricing.
+One way to take advantage of that is open pricing.
 Because hotel technology now allows you to track and bring together data from a lot of different sources, you can now be even smarter with your rates.
-Open pricing is based on different rates for each offer, room type and even segment on a daily basis.
+An open pricing strategy is based on different rates for each offer, room type and even segment on a daily basis.

 When your occupancy hits those thresholds of 50% or 70%, instead of closing off channels (and losing potential bookers), you can simply raise the price across the board – and get even more value for your remaining rooms.
 With this system, your prices can shift up as the demand increases, meaning you bring in more revenue from guests who are willing to pay a bit more.

-If you’d like more detail on how open pricing can help you maximise revenue for each and every room, have a look at these tips.
+If you’d like more detail on how open pricing can help you maximise revenue for each and every room, take a look at these tips.